tirthosarkar/js-conditionals/README.md

 # JavaScript Conditionals 🚦

 Welcome to the **js-conditionals** repository\!
-This project is a dedicated resource for understanding how to control the flow of a JavaScript program using various conditional statements and logical operators.
+This project is a dedicated resource for understanding how to control the flow of a JavaScript program using various conditional statements and logical operators. n

 ## 📖 Table of Contents